neemiasbsilva/datascience-portfolio/mathematic-and-statistics/fundamental-of-statistics/readme.md

 # Population vs Sample

 To diving deeper of statistic topics, first of all you need to understand the difference between **Population** and **Sample**.
 Population is the set of all observations (individuals, procedures, events, or objects) and usually is very large and diverse.
 Sample is a subset of observations from the population that ideally is a true representation of the population.
-The figure bellow ilutrate the processo more intuitive.
+The figure bellow ilutrate the process more intuitive.

 <p align="center">